conormcafee/mitso-marketing/site/content/homepage.md

   and improve our campaigns and performance to make sure you reach your target audience and fulfil your marketing objectives.
 thoughts: >-
-  Take a look through our recents thoughts and ramblings.
-Along with getting our thoughts out on this website, we are also active on social media.
-Why don’t you give us a follow on your preferred platform
+  Take a look through our recent thoughts and ramblings to stay up to date with industry news and find out what the team at MiTSO are getting up to.
 ---